All Episodes

 Absolutely.

-Here's what here's what I would say to you.
+Here's what I would say to you.

-That's it is what it is.
+It is what it is.

-I wish and I think that you need to redirect your anger and your family's anger to President Obama and his administration.
+I wish, and I think that you need to redirect your anger and your family's anger to President Obama and his administration.

 And I'm serious, Eva, because it is his administration and the Democrat Party, his colleagues in the Democrat Party in the House of Representatives, who ran a sham, a fraudulent show last week.